mariocairone/cucumbersome/http/README.md

 And the http response body should contain "[0].foo" And the http response body should contain "[0].foo" with value "bar" And the http response body should not contain "[0].foo" with value "wee"
-And the http response body entity "[2].foos" should be:
+And the http response body entity "[2].foos" should be
 """
 ["bar","wee"]
 """